vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

 I updated the protocol to include the 1 in 24 round that I have recently started doing in practice.
 I also noted that I might skip the rounds for 1 in 16 in case of time constraints.

+### 2026-07 regression

+As of 2026-07-14, over the past few months, my frequency of doing the exercise has been about 2 or 3 times a month, compared to the ideal of once every 9 days -- the shortfall is due to the effect of skipping exercise due to time constraints.

+I have also had slight throat dryness and soreness, which is generally not enough to be functionally noticeable for normal work.
+I suspect this might be due to several long morning / early afternoon sessions leading to a delay in when I first ate food, causing a kind of learned soreness response.

+My performance on 2026-07-13 was concerningly poor, with some trouble even doing the 16:1 completely at the beginning before I drank water.
+The previous exercise run was on 2026-06-22, where 32:1 performance was normal but I had cough/phlegm issues that got in the way of completion.

+Based on this concerning trend, I've decided to do the exercise more frequently for a few weeks and monitor my performance to see if it returns to normal.
+I also plan to crack down on late morning / early afternoon sessions in the hope that the overall throat dryness / soreness improves.